mitkrieg/mitkrieg/README.md

 ## Currently Working On

 - Developing Reccomendation Engine for Movies Using Spark and other Big Data Techniques
+- Learning R
+- Investigating the Amazon Web Serives and cloud computing

 <!--
 **mitkrieg/mitkrieg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.